tkhdse/soptRT/README.md

 And I want to find ways to integrate LLM-specific optimzation as well.
 Will probably extend with TVM/MLIR/LLVM.

 ### tracer
-This module captures the DFG from the Python/PyTorch code.
-The idea is to set up Rust bindings for PyTorch and trigger the compiler/optimizer via a compile() call.
+This module captures the DFG from the Python/PyTorch code using symbolic tracing (`PyTorch FX`).
+The idea is to set up Rust bindings for PyTorch (`melior`) and trigger the compiler/optimizer via a `compile()` call.

 ### opt
 tbd